Longwater1234/WedemyServer/HELP.md

   spring.jpa.properties.hibernate.jdbc.time_zone=UTC
   ```

-- To execute bulk inserts, you need to use `jdbcTemplate::batchUpdate` method, instead of JPA's `saveAll()` method.
-Also,
+- To enable batch SQL inserts, you need to append `rewriteBatchedStatements=true` in JDBC datasource url, or
-  you need to set `rewriteBatchedStatements=true` in JDBC url.
+  use `jdbcTemplate::batchUpdate` method.

 Here is the ERD Diagram for MySQL Db used in the project: